-Amid rising energy prices, worries about gas companies going bust, shortages of food and petrol, and the end of furlough last week, the yearly minimum wage increase announcement is a welcome bit of good news.
-Speaking at the Conservative Party Conference earlier this month, Prime Minister Boris Johnson said his goal was to move “towards a high wage, high skill, high productivity economy that people of this country need and deserve”, with the hike in minimum wage being a key part of that.
+Speaking at the annual Conservative Party Conference in March, Prime Minister Boris Johnson said his goal was to move “towards a high wage, high skill, high productivity economy that people of this country need and deserve”, with the hike in minimum wage being a key part of that.

 How much is the new minimum wage for 2022?

-The rise means that the two million people on this wage will get an increase of £1,000 for a 35-hour week from next year.
+The increase to minimum wage means that the two million people on this hourly pay will get an increase of £1,000 for a 35-hour week.
 It also puts the national minimum wage on target to hit £10 per hour by the next general election in three years time.

-But while it's being referred to as the "minimum wage” collectively, the National Living Wage is what's actually being discussed.
+But while it's being referred to as the "minimum wage", the National Living Wage is what's actually being discussed here.
 The official National Minimum Wage is only applicable to those under 23-years-old but above school leaving age.
 Following changes in April this year, anyone over 23-years-old is now on the National Living Wage.
 This difference came into place in 2016 initially, but only those 25-years-old or over were eligible for the new band.

 The apprentice minimum wage is for people under 19-years-old.
 Or, for people over 19-years-old but in their first year of the apprenticeship.
 If an apprentice is over 19-years-old and they have finished the first year of the programme, they receive minimum wage for their age group.